 For instructions on how to set up ISM to work with ON-Bar, see the IBM Informix Storage Manager Administrator's Guide.
-The ISM server is installed with the Informix database server on UNIX or Windows.
-Several database server instances can share one ISM instance.

-Warning: Install one copy of ISM on each computer to prevent possible conflicts with the XBSA shared library.
+Restriction: Install one copy of ISM on each computer to prevent possible conflicts with the XBSA shared library.
 Do not run ISM and Legato NetWorker on the same computer because they conflict with each other.

-Configuring TSM
+Configure TSM

-To use Tivoli Storage Manager with Informix databases, you must install and configure the Tivoli Storage Manager client on your database server computer and Tivoli Storage Manager on your storage computer.
+To use IBM Tivoli Storage Manager (TSM) with IBM Informix databases, you must install and configure the Tivoli Storage Manager client on your database server computer and Tivoli Storage Manager on your storage computer.